AdobeDocs/journey-optimizer.en/help/using/channels/gs-channels.md

 ## [!DNL Adobe Journey Optimizer] channels {#overview}

-In today’s dynamic marketing landscape, effectively reaching your audience across various platforms is essential for building lasting relationships and driving engagement.
+In today's dynamic marketing landscape, effectively reaching your audience across various platforms is essential for building lasting relationships and driving engagement.
 This section provides a comprehensive overview of the communication channels available within [!DNL Adobe Journey Optimizer], helping you to understand how to utilize each channel effectively in your marketing strategies.

 ## Inbound & outbound channels {#inbound-outbound}

 Understanding the difference between inbound and outbound channels is crucial for optimizing your communication strategy:

 * Inbound Channels: These channels allow customers to initiate interactions.
 Examples include in-app messaging and web-based interactions, where users can engage with content on their own terms.

 * Outbound Channels: These involve sending messages to customers without prior interaction.
 Examples include email campaigns and push notifications, where you proactively reach out to your audience.

 Leveraging both types of channels effectively can enhance customer experiences and drive engagement.

 ## Available channels {#channels}

 Adobe Journey Optimizer offers a variety of communication channels to engage with your audience effectively.
-Here’s a list of the channels you can leverage:
+Here's a list of the channels you can leverage:

-Outbound channels:
+* Outbound channels

     * **Email**: Deliver personalized messages directly to your customers' inboxes.
     * **SMS/MMS**: Send text messages to reach users on their mobile devices.
     * **Push Notification**: Engage users with instant notifications on their devices, driving immediate action.
     * **Direct Mail**: Utilize physical mail to create a tangible connection with your audience.

-Inbound channels:
+* Inbound channels

     * **In-app**: Communicate with users within your mobile or web applications to enhance their experience.
     * **Web**: Use web-based messaging to interact with users browsing your site.
     * **Code-based Experience**: Implement custom experiences through coding for unique engagement opportunities.
     * **Content Cards**: Share dynamic content directly within your applications or websites to keep users informed and engaged.

 ## Leveraging channels in journeys & campaigns {#leverage}